mhlowry/Kingdom-Hearts-Landing-Page/README.md

  This is a project in The Odin Project (www.theodinproject.com) where I am recreating a page via a provided screenshot.
 I do not take credit for the design of the page as it is a recreation.

- Image credit for the random Kingdom Hearts picture is from AeroRyuu on DeviantArt.
+ Image credit for the Kingdom Hearts header picture is from AeroRyuu on DeviantArt.

  https://www.deviantart.com/aeroryuu/art/Kingdom-Hearts-PNG-265386760